 In the same example above, the company would ALSO be able to contribute 25% of the spouse’s payroll amount of $23,022, (approximately $5,756) into the spouse’s 401k.
 The company would have a tax deduction of $28,778, and the spouse would have a balance of over $25,256 in their 401k with no personal taxable income to boot!

-In fact, if a business owner and spouse can afford to pay a little more in taxes, they can get even more creative and fund a ROTH 401k and create tax-free accounts, rather than just deferring taxes until the future.
+In fact, if a business owner and spouse can afford to pay a little more in taxes, they can get even more creative.
+They can fund a ROTH 401k and create tax-free accounts, rather than just deferring taxes until the future.

-Essentially, if your family has a lot of medical costs, putting your spouse on payroll may allow you to utilize the 125 deduction or Health Reimbursement Arrangement (HRA).
+Essentially, if your family has a lot of medical costs, put your spouse on a payroll.
+It may allow you to utilize the 125 deduction or Health Reimbursement Arrangement (HRA).
 However, keep in mind that you would have to utilize a sister management company (typically a Sole-Proprietorship).

 It’s important to note that the HRA strategy is impossible for a business owner to use with their S-Corporation without the use of the Sole-Prop.
 The reason being is the “greater than 2% shareholder rules” that prevent a business owner (or their spouse) from deducting certain fringe benefits for themselves (this includes the HRA).
 However, the ‘backdoor strategy’, is to create a ‘support’ or ‘management’ company that would hire the spouse for services provided to the main company, and under this employment relationship provide for an HRA.

 On the face of it, the HRA may sound complicated or expensive, but it is rather quite simple and affordable.
-It is ‘self-administered’ without the need for an insurance company or bank’s involvement, and the cost is under $400 at our law firm KKOS Lawyers, or accounting firm K&E CPAs.
+It is ‘self-administered’ without the need for an insurance company or bank’s involvement.
+The cost is under $400 at our law firm KKOS Lawyers, or accounting firm K&E CPAs.
 However, we always want to consider a cost-benefit analysis and you can learn more about these plans at: “How an HRA can Save you Thousands when facing extra Health Care Costs”.

 The beauty of the HRA plan being provided through an employment arrangement is that the payroll may be minimal, OR it can be used in conjunction with a larger payroll amount and a 401k contribution.